Sonos Australia | Full Review & Best Prices For All Wireless Models (Beam, 1, 5, Move & More) | 2021

 Dolby Atmos is an object-based format for surround sound that designates different sounds to specific places in the room rather than channels, creating a more realistic experience by dynamically incorporating height, surround, and front channels.

 Arc supports increased bandwidth for the higher quality audio of Dolby Atmos.
 It also includes upwards-firing speaker drivers that act as height channels, reflecting sound off your ceiling for additional dimension.

 Do I need a TV that supports HDMI eARC?

 Sonos Arc can connect to TVs with eARC, ARC, or optical outputs.
 For greatest compatibility, eARC is recommended.

 If you connect to a TV with eARC, the Dolby audio formats supported include Dolby Atmos, TrueHD, MAT, Dolby Digital Plus, and Dolby Digital.

-Check out the full list of Sonos Arc specifications, features and current pricing by clicking here -> Sonos Arc
+Check out the full list of Sonos Arc specifications, features and our best by clicking here -> Sonos Arc

 The smallest and most compact option of the Sonos soundbar range, the Sonos Beam is the perfect option for your small to medium-sized TV room.